ldaniel/ldaniel.github.io/_pages/data-science-projects.md

 ## data science projects I've developed

-I’m currently working on my Data Science skills and my repositories on <a href="https://github.com/ldaniel?tab=repositories">GitHub</a> are plenty of cool repos.
+I’m currently working on my Data Science skills and my repositories on <a href="https://github.com/ldaniel?tab=repositories">GitHub</a> are plenty of cool stuff.

 Following there are some interesting projects: